necst/TimberStrike/README.md

   timberstrike ./run.sh
 ```

-This command mounts the local `results/` directory into the container and executes the `run_stroke.sh` experiment script.
+This command mounts the local `results/` directory into the container and executes the `run.sh` experiment script.

 ---